the new world of content is about myriad devices generating intelligent content...

 As far back as 2003, the Association for Information and Image Management (AIIM) seemed to clearly state that Enterprise Content Management, or ECM, was “the strategy, method and tools used to capture, manage, store, preserve and deliver content and documents related to organizational processes.”
 By early 2016, Gartner was defining it as “a set of services and micro-services, embodied as either an integrated product suite or as separate applications that share commons APIs and repositories, to exploit diverse content types and to serve multiple constituencies and numerous use cases across an organization.”
 Phew.

 If you made it through that paragraph unscathed, congratulations.

-Over the years, the challenge of ECM has really been twofold: first, how to get organizations to understand its value.
+Over the years, the challenge of an ECM strategy has really been twofold: first, how to get organizations to understand its value.
 Second (and sometimes these two are reversed or even bound together), how do you explain to a potential adopter exactly what it is and what it does?
 Often times, the terminology gets in the way of that understanding.
 Its function may be clear, but the words get in the way.
-As time goes by, ECM evolves to fit the needs of the moment.
+As time goes by, ECM strategy evolves to fit the needs of the moment.

 A New Wrinkle

 Now there’s something new.
 It seems that use of “ECM” is going by the wayside.
 It is being replaced with the moniker “Content Services.”
 It’s important to understand the reasoning behind this shift.